0ffero/Xemu-Lister/README.md

 In built image downloader (cache to save hitting xemu.app every time).

 Uses directory junction to availableGames.
 They will be highlighted in the list as available.
-    The directory junction isn't necessary.
+    <ul>The directory junction isn't necessary.
 You can simply drop all your game folders into the "availableGames" folder.
     NOTE:  To assign a game as "available", copy it's image from the cache folder to the game folder.
-           Don't worry if you accidentally move the image file, it will be re-downloaded next time Xemu Lister is refreshed.
+           Don't worry if you accidentally move the image file, it will be re-downloaded next time Xemu Lister is refreshed.</ul>

 Shows games with manuals + manual viewer.

 Checks version of local xemu executable.
-    To check the exe version you need to change the
+    <ul>To check the exe version you need to change the
     $path = 'D:/EMULATORS/xemu/xemu.exe';
-    to wherever youve downloaded xemu to
+    to wherever youve downloaded xemu to</ul>

 Checks latest version on xemu.app.